frappe/frappe_docs/frappe_docs/www/docs/user/en/desk/index.md

 ## Workspace

-When you login to the Desk, you're presented with the Desktop, it features a persistent sidebar sorted in categories.
+When you login to the Desk, you're presented with the Workspace, it features a persistent sidebar sorted in categories.
 Each sidebar item links to a page called Workspace.

 A workspace represents a module (for example CRM in ERPNext).
 A workspace includes the following: